FreddyMaster/Debug-Duckers-Megathread/README.md

 - [Alacritty](https://github.com/alacritty/alacritty) Alacritty is a simple, GPU-accelerated terminal emulator written in Rust.
 It supports scrollback, truecolor, copy/paste, clicking on URLS, and custom key bindings
 - [Termite](https://github.com/thestinger/termite) Termite is a minimal VTE-based terminal emulator
 - [Terminator](https://gnome-terminator.org/) Terminator is a terminal emulator which supports tabs and multiple resizable terminal panels in one window

+### Terminal Tools
+- [Auto Jump](https://github.com/wting/autojump) Autojump is a faster way to navigate your filesystem.
+It works by maintaining a database of the directories you use the most from the command line
+- [Neofetch](https://github.com/dylanaraps/neofetch) A command-line system information tool written in bash 3.2+
+- [Archey](https://github.com/HorlogeSkynet/archey4) Archey is a simple system information tool written in Python
+- [Pfetch](https://github.com/dylanaraps/pfetch) A pretty system information tool written in POSIX sh
+- [Nfetch](https://github.com/ya-sach1/nfetch) nfetch is a very simple system info tool written in node.js, it has zero dependencies and is very lightweight
+- [Exa](https://github.com/ogham/exa) Exa is a modern replacement for ls.
+- [Terminalizer](https://github.com/faressoft/terminalizer) Record your terminal and generate animated gif images or share a web player
+- [Gooey](https://github.com/chriskiehl/Gooey) Convert almost any python cli to a gui

 ## Domain Names
 - [Njalla](https://njal.la/) a privacy-aware domain registration service